 Brown to black in color, pavement ants are commonly found nesting in exposed soil along driveways and sidewalks and can also be found in cracks in pavement and cement.
 Considered nuisance ants they will enter homes and structures in search of food.
 Learn more about pavement ants.

 Velvety Tree Ants

-Velvety tree ants have brownish black heads, yellowish red thoraxes, and black abdomens that are covered in dense fine hairs.
+Velvety tree ants have brownish-black heads, yellowish-red thoraxes, and black abdomens that are covered in dense fine hairs.
 Those hairs are why they are described as “velvety”.
 As their name suggests, velvety tree ants make nests in tree crooks as well as stumps and logs.
 When they infest homes and buildings, they often make temporary nests close to food sources.
-They are sometimes confused with carpenter ants because of their nesting habits and the damage that results from them.
-Lean more about velvety tree ants.
+Velvety tree ants are sometimes confused with carpenter ants because of their nesting habits and the damage that results from them.
+Learn more about velvety tree ants.

 Why am I seeing winged ants flying around?

 Like many social insect colonies, carpenter ants typically swarm during late spring or early summer.
 The reproductive members swarm in order to find mates and establish new colonies.

 If you’re seeing a lot of giant winged ants inside your structure then you likely have an active carpenter ant problem.
 If winged ants are flying around your property, you have a colony somewhere nearby.